shuoshuc/FabricEval/docs/_docs/end-to-end/steps.md

 #### Step 4
 In step 4, the TE solution is passed in from the previous stage and prepared for group reduction.
 The LocalTE component installs the reduced groups into switches, where each switch is modeled by a `Node` class (see Topology section).
+It also updates the traffic load on each link according to the weight distributions in each reduced group.

 #### Final step(s)
 The final step(s) collect various metric from the network, including link utilization,